Skip to main content

 npm run build

-# Starting the Production Server (Local Testing)
+# Start Up the Production Server (Local Testing)

 npm start